 Depending on how patient you may be, it may be possible for a sailboat to slow down for a time and then have fresh wind arrive and resume sailing normally.
 You can specify the number of hours you are willing to wait for fresh wind to arrive.

 Setting the waiting time to 0 hours means the engine will be turned on immediately if the boat slows below the threshold speed.

 The waiting time should be considered the minimum amount of time that the boat will wait.
 The actual waiting time will be determined by the time interval between isochrones.

 For example, if the waiting time is set to 3 hours, and the solver is using an isochrone time interval of 2 hours, as on a long ocean passage, then the actual waiting time will be 4 hours.
-At one point the boat is moving well.
-The next point the boat may be below the speed threshold, so now its waiting time is 2 hours.
-At the next isochrone if the speed is still slow, it will have been slow for 4 hours, which is longer than the waiting time setting, and so the engine is turned on.
+The waiting time is approximate.

 Note that, as the navigator studing these results, if you see the vessel has slowed down, waited some number of hours and then turnd on its engine.
 You may, of course, decide to engage the engine more quickly.